Top Twenty Reasons to support the Constitutional Amendment

 4. Property tax deductions and credits will be protected from legal challenge.

-a.
-Uncertainty will be created because the General Assembly will have free reign to continuously tinker with the property tax caps, and the business community will successfully sue to have the current legislative-only caps declared unconstitutional to keep an ever-increasing share of the property tax burden from being shifted to them.
+b.
+The business community will successfully sue to have the current legislative-only caps declared unconstitutional to keep an ever-increasing share of the property tax burden from being shifted to them.
+(Any other interested entity or constitutional activist could likewise successfully sue to overturn the caps.)

-c.
+d.
 Court elimination of the homestead standard deduction and supplemental standard deduction will cause homeowner property taxes to skyrocket.

-d.
+e.
 The court-ordered property tax turmoil will devastate the Indiana housing market.

-Part (b) of the constitutional amendment reads:
+Part (b) of the Constitutional Amendment reads:

 (b) A provision of this section permitting the General Assembly to exempt property from taxation also permits the General Assembly to exercise its legislative power to enact property tax deductions and credits for the property.
 The General Assembly may impose reasonable filing requirements for an exemption, deduction, or credit.

-Parts (c) and (d) of the constitutional amendment list what classes of property the General Assembly is permitted to exempt from taxation:
+Parts (c) and (d) of the Constitutional Amendment list what classes of property the General Assembly is permitted to exempt from taxation:

 (c) The General Assembly may exempt from property taxation any property in any of the following classes: